mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

+I was thinking that the angel of YHWH was Yeshua, who, as we shall see later, already existed in "Old Testament" times, before His birth.
+However, it occurred to me that the angel of YHWH could be the Holy Spirit, who also bears the name of YHWH ({% include inline-verse.html verse="Matthew 28:19" %}).
+In {% include inline-verse.html verse="Exodus 23:20-21" %} the angel of YHWH is associated with forgiveness, while in {% include inline-verse.html verse="Mark 3:29" %} and {% include inline-verse.html verse="John 20:22-23" %} the *Holy Spirit* is associated with forgiveness.
+See [this study I found](https://www.topicsinbiblicalstudies.com/is-the-holy-spirit-an-angel/) which explores this interesting possibility in more depth.
+{: .update}

+---

-In the next passage it seems that the angel of YHWH also bears His name:
+In the next passages it seems that the angel of YHWH also bears His name:

 {% include verse.html
 text="He showed me Joshua the high priest standing before **YHWH’s angel**, and Satan standing at his right hand to be his adversary. **YHWH said to Satan, “YHWH rebuke you, Satan!** Yes, YHWH who has chosen Jerusalem rebuke you!
 Isn’t this a burning stick plucked out of the fire?”"